hc-ai/hc-ai.github.io/content/podcast/24-02-21-HCAI-podcast-episode-4-urban-informatics-and-responsible-ai-with-daniele-quercia/index.md

 <!--more-->

 In this episode, we have the pleasure to talk about HCAI with Daniele Quercia, discussing topics such as urban informatics and responsible AI.
-Daniele Quercia is Director of Reponsible AI at Nokia Bell Labs and Professor of Irban Informatics and King's College London.
+Daniele Quercia is Director of Reponsible AI at Nokia Bell Labs and Professor of Urban Informatics at King's College London.